OICR/softeng-blog/_posts/junjun_zhang/2017-09-27-dag-db-with-version-control-in-elasticsearch.md

 ## Model DAG using JSON documents

-It's fairly straightforward to represent node as a JSON document, edge as JSON field containing IDs of parent node(s).
+It's fairly straightforward to represent node as a JSON document, edge as JSON field containing ID(s) of parent node(s).
 Two examples given below illustrate how `a1` and `d1` may be represented as JSON documents.

 {% highlight javascript %}